kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 # Fork
 As one of the authors of the MoqTransport ([moqt]) draft, it is counter-intuitive to fork my own draft.
 However, I think its the most constructive way forward.
-Hear me out.
+Hear me out...

 ## Motivation
 The Media over QUIC working group contains some amazing ideals and ideas.
 There's been a lot of organic growth and we will eventually produce something special.
 I fully support the goals of the working group and the IETF process.

-However, we're in the precarious position of developing a protocol via committee for a technology still in its infacy.
+However, we're in the precarious position of developing a protocol via committee using a technology still in its infacy.
-There's virtually no implementations in production and yet we're trying to standardize something.
+With such theoritical discussions, it's easy to lose sight of the practical implications of our decisions.
-Most of our discussions are theoretical and it's become very difficult (personally) to make progress.
+And personally, it's become very draining to make forward progress.
 In our RUSH to standardize a protocol, the QUICR solutions often lead to WARP in ideals.

+This fork is meant to be constructive.
+Sometimes the best way to argue for a solution is to present an alternative.
+My hope is that some of these ideas will be adopted by the working group, even if others will be discarded.
+And I'm just tired of posting hundreds of issues/messages/PRs and getting nowhere.

 ## Critique
-A quick critique of the MoqTransport draft.
+A quick critique of the MoqTransport draft as why I felt the need to fork it.

 ### Object Model
 The MoqTransport draft introduces the concept of Objects, Groups, and Tracks.
-While these are generic terms and there's no explicit media mapping on purpose, the implicit intent is that:
+While these are generic terms and there's no explicit media mapping on purpose, the implicit mapping is:

-- **Object**: Audio/Video Frame
+- **Object** = Audio/Video Frame
-- **Group**: Group of Pictures (video only)
+- **Group** = Group of Pictures (video only)
-- **Track**: Audio/Video Track
+- **Track** = Audio/Video Track

 But how do you actually transmit a media frame over QUIC?
 The unfortunate answer is: *it depends*.